polterguy/polterguy.github.io/documentation/magic/index.md

 in having some backend micro service installed into your backend, without interrupting normal usage.

-**Notice** - None of these endpoints are really intended to be consumed in your own code, but only for internal usage by Magic itself.
+**Notice** - None of these endpoints are really intended to be consumed by your own code, but only for internal usage by Magic itself.

 #### GET magic/system/bazar/app-manifests